malikraji/mars-explorer/README.md

 # mars-explorer
+Welcome.
-A game on survival on mars through exploration.
+Mars explorer is a game on survival on mars through exploration.